-We developed a new method for finding binding site motifs using PBM data.
+We developed a new method for finding binding-site motifs using PBM data.
 The method works in four phases.
-(1) Ranking phase: rank all 8-mers by the average binding intensity of the probes they appear in.
-(2) Alignment phase: align the top 500 8-mers to the top scoring 8-mer using star alignment [12].
-8-mers must align with an overlap of at least 5 positions, at least 4 matches and at least 3 consecutive matches; otherwise, they are discarded.
+(1) Ranking phase: rank all 8-mers by the average binding intensity of the probes in which they appear.
+(2) Alignment phase: align the top 500 8-mers to the top-scoring 8-mer using star alignment (Altschul and Lipman, 1989).
+8-mers must align with an overlap of at least five positions, at least four matches, and at least three consecutive matches, otherwise, they are discarded.
 (3) PWM phase: use the aligned 8-mers to build a PWM.
 The core matrix is of length 8.
-In each column of the PWM the nucleotide probabilities are calculated according to a weighted count in the corresponding column of the alignment.
+In each column of the PWM, the nucleotide probabilities are calculated according to a weighted count in the corresponding column of the alignment.
 (4) Extension phase: the matrix is extended to both sides according to the original probes that contain each of the aligned 8-mers.
-In each peripheral position the probe sequences and their scores are used to calculate nucleotide probabilities in a similar fashion as for the core positions.
-The method is called RAP (for Rank, Align, PWM).
+In each peripheral position, the probe sequences and their scores are used to calculate nucleotide probabilities in a similar fashion as for the core positions.
+The method is called RAP (for rank, align, PWM).
 Its running time is less than 2 seconds for one PBM data file, where most of the time is needed to read the file.

+2.2.
 Performance comparison: predicting in vitro binding